kennycason/kennycason/posts/2010-08-31-base-62-10-conversion-class-php.markdown

 ---
 title: Base N to 10 Conversion Class - PHP (Base 62 Implementation)
 author: Kenny Cason
-tags: alphanumeric, base10, base62, baseN, convert, PHP, URL Shortener
+tags: alphanumeric, base 10, base 62, base n, convert, php, url shortener
 ---

 This class can be used convert a base N number into base 10, and back.
 (Which makes it ideal for usage in technologies such as URL shorteners.)